BenoitManhesLunabee/LB_Templates/README.md

 ### Recipe.kt
 Recipe files contain instructions for the processor pertaining to file creation and modification.
+The template file functions are called here.
 It has the following structure:
 ```kotlin
 import com.android.tools.idea.wizard.template.ModuleTemplateData
 import com.github.lunabee.lbtemplates.listeners.MyProjectManagerListener.Companion.projectInstance